-In the early stages of Alzheimer's disease, most people are able to continue living at home, provided they have the appropriate support systems in place.
+In the early stages of Alzheimer’s disease, most people can continue living at home, provided they have the appropriate support systems in place.
 The support system starts with a caregiver, someone who has primary responsibility for the care of the person with the disease.

-Caregivers face a number of challenges, not the least of which is the emotional burden of watching someone you love slowly slip away.
-This emotional stress is compounded by the physical, logistical and financial difficulties of providing round-the-clock care for a person with a serious, progressive illness.
+Caregivers face many challenges, not the least of which is the emotional burden of watching someone you love slowly slip away.
+This emotional stress is compounded by the physical, logistical and financial difficulties of providing round-the-clock care for a person with a severe and progressive illness.

 Below is a list of services available to help you care from the first stages of the disease to the last.

 - Long-Term Care Ombudsman

 - Hospice Care

 To find resources like these in your area, use our Resource Locator.
 You can search by specific address, city, state, or ZIP code.
 Also, visit BenefitsCheckup.org (will open in new window).
 BenefitsCheckup.org, a service of the National Council on Aging, is the nation’s most comprehensive Web-based service to screen for benefits programs for seniors with limited income and resources.